 Pharmacology Program Coursework

 If you’re interested in pursuing a pharmacology degree, read below to get a feel for Kent State’s Pharmacology Program coursework.
-We require students to complete a School of Biomedical Sciences core and a Pharmacology core, but you also have the opportunity to select your own set of electives, take a seminar and participate in professional development.
+We require students to complete a set of core courses, but you also have the opportunity to select your own set of electives, take a seminar and participate in professional development.

 If you have any questions about the Pharmacology Program coursework outlined below or would like additional information about the requirements, please contact the Department of Biomedical Sciences today!